BetterConfig/BetterConfigClient-java/README.md

                 .build("<PLACE-YOUR-PROJECT-SECRET-HERE>");
 ```
 ### Force refresh
-Any time you want to refresh the cached configuration with the latest one, you can call the `forceRefresh()` on the client.
+Any time you want to refresh the cached configuration with the latest one, you can call the `forceRefresh()` method of the library,
-This will make a fetch and will update the local cache.
+which will initiate a new fetch and will update the local cache.

 ## Logging
 The BetterConfig client uses the [slf4j](https://www.slf4j.org)'s facade for logging.